• Skip to primary navigation

 • earn three hours of college credit

-• use this course to help prepare for SCTE’s Broadband Premises Installer certification
+• help prepare for SCTE’s Broadband Premises Installer certification

-• receive credit towards NCTI Master Technician certification
+• receive credit toward the NCTI Master Technician certification

-• receive credit toward NCTI Master Installer certification
+• receive credit toward the NCTI Master Installer certification

 Upon completing this course, students will be able to: